armchairancap/xx-tribler-haven/README.md

 haven-for-tribler    latest      d637b742a675   14 minutes ago   2.67GB
 ```

-Run with `cd build/tribler && docker compose up` and access Haven at http://localhost:3000.
+Run with `docker compose up` and access Haven at http://localhost:3000.

+**NOTE:** for direct access to Tribler, please see Security, below.

 Create a strong password when creating Haven identity and remember to [back it up](https://armchairancap.github.io/docs/haven-user-guide/identity#backup-an-identity).